kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 * complete TODOs in the solution `exercise-2`

-TODO prepare template in CSharp

 ***

 > Exercise 3 - Message Consumption

+* complete TODOs in the solution `exercise-3`
+* tip - add separate exchange and queue for handling commands so others messages don't interfere with yours when testing

 ' every tribe receives commands from the supremene chieftain and acts on them ' preparation - every tribe does it
 ' quest - only one tribe tries to fulfill it

-TODO tip - change exchange names so others messages don't interfere with yours when testing

-TODO prepare template in CSharp

 ***